lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/toolbar.rst

 ~~~~~~~~~~~~~~~~

 :kbd:`Ctrl`\ +\ :kbd:`K`
-  This shortcut can put at any time the focus on the virtual keyboard.
+  |br| This shortcut can put at any time the focus on the virtual keyboard.
   This allows, while editing in a table for instance, to use the computer to play instead of edit a cell.
   A glow effect on the virtual keyboard confirms that the focus is on it.

 :kbd:`Ctrl`\ +\ :kbd:`1`, :kbd:`Ctrl`\ +\ :kbd:`2`, … :kbd:`Ctrl`\ +\ :kbd:`8`
-  These shortcuts change the octaves played with the computer keyboard.
+  |br| These shortcuts change the octaves played with the computer keyboard.
   After the use of :kbd:`Ctrl`\ +\ :kbd:`1`, the lowest octave can be played.
   The highest octave is reached using :kbd:`Ctrl`\ +\ :kbd:`8`.

 :kbd:`→` / :kbd:`←`
-  The right or left arrow will play the pitch just next or below the last key that has been played, with the same velocity.
+  |br| The right or left arrow will play the pitch just next or below the last key that has been played, with the same velocity.
   The association of the key :kbd:`Shift` skips keys.

 :kbd:`↑` / :kbd:`↓`
-  The up or down arrow will play the same pitch than the last key played, but with a stronger or weaker velocity.
+  |br| The up or down arrow will play the same pitch than the last key played, but with a stronger or weaker velocity.
   The association of the key :kbd:`Shift` skips velocities.